 How should I present my flat sketches in my portfolio?

-Usually flat sketches are shown in black and white.
+Usually, flat sketches are shown in black and white.
 This is mostly because you want to make clear any stitching details or construction details that are important for the garment.
-However, if a garment does not have much detail some designers may chose to show a filled in body in color.
+However, if a garment does not have much detail some designers may choose to show a filled in body in color.
 Below is an example of both options.
-Decide which is best for you any your collection.
+Decide which is best for you and your collection.

 - Create flat sketches for each item in your collection.

 - Decide how to present them best on the pages of your portfolio.